onflow/OWBSummer2020Project/22/README.md

 2. Create a versus marketplace with 15% marketplace cut
 3. Add a drop to the marketplace with 10 editions
 4. Make a bid on the unique auction
-5. Here you can optionally go the web, login as another user and make bids aso
+5. Here you can optionally go the web, login as another user and make bids if you want
 6. Settle the auction
 7. Print out results